Long/Short Equity: Full Guide to the Most Accessible Hedge Fund Strategy

 Probably 90% of hedge fund stock pitches use long/short equity or related strategies.

-Here’s an example of a “Long” pitch for Jazz Pharmaceuticals [JAZZ], which we recommended buying at around $130 (full case study in our financial modeling course):
+Here’s an example of a “Long” pitch for Jazz Pharmaceuticals [JAZZ], which we recommended buying at around $130 (full case study in our Advanced Financial Modeling course):

 We recommended a long position because: